jbfavre/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

    cache all cookied content, or cache cookied content that is of image type only.
 For more information, refer to `Caching Cookied Objects`_.

-Configuring Traffic Server to Honor Client no-cache Headers
+Configuring Traffic Server to Ignore Client no-cache Headers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, Traffic Server ignores client ``Cache-Control: no-cache``
+By default, Traffic Server strictly observes client
-directives.
-Even if a requested object contains a ``no-cache`` directive,
+``Cache-Control: no-cache`` directives.
+If a requested object contains a
-Traffic Server serves the object from its cache.
-You can configure Traffic
-Server to honor this header and forward the request to the origin server even
+``no-cache`` header, then Traffic Server forwards the request to the
-if it has a fresh copy in cache.
+origin server even if it has a fresh copy in cache.
+You can configure

-Likewise, by default Traffic Server also ignores client ``Cache-Control:
+Traffic Server to ignore client ``no-cache`` directives such that it
-no-store`` directives.
-Traffic Server caches response from the server regardless
-of the ``no-store`` headers from client requests.
+ignores ``no-cache`` headers from client requests and serves the object

-You can configure Traffic Server to honor both of these client directives with
-the following:
+from its cache.

 #.
 Edit :ts:cv:`proxy.config.http.cache.ignore_client_no_cache` in
    :file:`records.config`. ::

-        CONFIG proxy.config.http.cache.ignore_client_no_cache INT 0
+        CONFIG proxy.config.http.cache.ignore_client_no_cache INT 1

 #.
 Run the command :option:`traffic_ctl config reload` to apply the configuration changes.